aibyhana/aibyhana.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello, I'm a Data Scientist and AI Researcher with an MSc in Data Science, specializing in Artificial Intelligence and Machine Learning, and a BSc in Business Informatics.
-During my master's studies, I gained hands-on experience as a working student Data Scientist at Siemens Healthineers and Fraunhofer Gesellschaft, and interned in Data Analytics & AI for Production at BMW Group.

-My work focuses on `applied machine learning in industry`, with a strong interest in `trustworthy AI`.
-I previously served as an AI Ethics Reviewer at NeurIPS and regularly participate in machine learning competitions to improve my expertise in `multimodal machine learning`.
+I hold an MSc in Data Science with a focus on Machine Learning and AI, along with a BSc in Business Informatics.
+My experience spans industry and research—from developing forecasting models at BMW Group to implementing ethical AI frameworks as a NeurIPS reviewer.

+I specialize in applied ML solutions for real-world challenges, with a keen interest in `trustworthy AI` and `multimodal systems`.
+Whether optimizing supply chains or bridging the gap between data and decisions, I’m driven by impactful, scalable results.

+Let’s build something meaningful.